-- Scope for interdisciplinary teaching and learning
+- Interdisciplinary teaching and learning

-- Emphasis on 21st century values, beliefs, and skills
+- 21st century values, beliefs, and skills

-- Focus on competency-based, experiential, and active learning
+- Competency-based, experiential, and active learning

-- Blend of national and global perspectives
+- National and global concerns

 P.S.
 We are a team of progressive education professionals and on a journey to discover, share, and co-construct knowledge.
 Please feel free to share your feedback and thoughts on the topic.